neondatabase/website/content/docs/guides/liquibase-workflow.md

 Liquibase command 'generateChangelog' was executed successfully.
 ```

-Check for the `my-changelog.xml` file that should have been created in your Liquibase project directory.
-You’ll get a changelog for your development `blog` database.
-It will looks something like this.
+Check for the `my-changelog.xml` file in your Liquibase project directory.
+It should looks something like this:

 ```xml
 <?xml version="1.1" encoding="UTF-8" standalone="no"?>